andrewvaughan/tuya-smartlife-api/.github/CONTRIBUTING.md

 Unlike [`main`][branch-main] Branch commits, the entire end-to-end codebase **must** be fully linted and tested any time a [`staging`][branch-staging] or [`production`][branch-production] Branch Pull Request occurs.
-While rare, occasionally, Issues occur in these end-to-end tests that do not appear in earlier testing phases.
+While rare, occasionally, Issues occur in these end-to-end tests that don't appear in earlier testing phases.

 Code Review of the Pull Request **should** focus on user acceptance testing and ensuring that the project works as expected.
 When Project Maintainers accept such a Pull Request, a rebase strategy **must** happen when merging the two